NeoGranular/lanyon/_posts/2016-04-30-zhan-xian-chapter-59.md

 title: "Chapter 59 - Want To Make A Breakthrough?
 Dream On!"
 category: zhan-xian
 previous_chapter: 58
-next_chapter:
+next_chapter: 60
 date: 2016-04-30 18:01:00 +0200
-has_note: true
+has_note: false
 note: "In the last chapter we translated that he fought with spirit beasts of all attributes.
 This was a mistranslation: he actually fought spirit beasts of the metal attribute."
 is_sponsored: false
 sponsors: []
 has_credits: false
-translator: "NG"
+translator:
 editor:
 proofreader:
 ---